Kaushik2201/DSA-Implementation/README.md

 1. This track's primary goal is to inform you guys of the actual situations in which so-called DSA is employed.
 2. This track will also make it easier for you to understand the main data structures, which will aid you in your upcoming classes.
 3. After viewing DSA, don't flee.
-Every question is carefully considered to ensure that it is as tough as possible.
+Every question is carefully considered to ensure that it is easy as well as challenging.
 4. Each question has a link to ```Notes``` and ```Resources```, which will help you answer the questions more quickly and, more importantly, grasp the underlying ideas.
 5. So embrace this challenge to the fullest and pick up new skills.